If You Have Kidney Disease, You Need to Get a Flu Shot This Fall

 This fall, more than ever before, it is critical that everyone get a flu vaccine.
 The National Kidney Foundation (NKF) and the Centers for Disease Control and Prevention (CDC) encourage everyone, especially kidney patients, to get a flu vaccine before the end of October.
-Doing so will not only protect you from illness, but will help reduce the strain on the over-taxed medical system during the coronavirus pandemic.
+Do this to protect yourself and reduce the strain on the over-taxed medical system.

-It is especially important that people with kidney disease at any stage and those who have a weakened immune system from a kidney transplant understand that they are at increased risk of severe illness from both COVID-19 and the flu.
-People who are at high risk of severe complications from flu and COVID-19 need to take precautions to help prevent infection.
+Those with kidney disease or with a weakened immune system are at an increased risk of severe illness from COVID-19 as well as the flu.
+If you are at risk of severe complications, take precautions to protect yourself.

-A flu vaccine may also provide several individual health benefits, including keeping you from getting sick with flu, reducing the severity of your illness if you do get flu, and reducing your risk of a flu-associated hospitalization during the ongoing pandemic.
+A flu vaccine may also provide several individual health benefits.
+It may keep you from getting sick with flu, or reduce the severity if you do get it.
+These benefits can reduce your risk of flu-associated hospitalization during the ongoing pandemic.

 - Flu vaccines cause antibodies to develop in the body about two weeks after vaccination.
-These antibodies protect against infection with the viruses that are used to make the vaccine.
+These antibodies protect against infection with the viruses used to make the vaccine.

-- A flu vaccine is needed annually for optimal protection because a person's immune protection from vaccination declines over time and flu viruses are constantly changing.
+- Get flu vaccines every year for optimal protection.
+Immune protection from vaccination declines over time and flu viruses always change.

 When to get the flu shot

-You should get a flu vaccine before flu viruses begin spreading in your community since it takes about two weeks after vaccination for antibodies to develop in the body and provide protection against flu.
+Get a flu vaccine before flu viruses begin spreading in your community.
+It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against flu.

 CDC recommends that people get a flu vaccine by the end of October.
-Getting vaccinated later, however, can still be beneficial and vaccination should continue to be offered throughout the flu season, even into January or later.
+Getting vaccinated later can still be beneficial.
+Vaccination should continue throughout the flu season, even beyond January.
 CDC recommends that all people 6 months and older get a yearly flu vaccine.

-It is possible to have the flu, as well as other respiratory illnesses, and COVID-19 at the same time.
+You can have the flu and COVID-19 (including other respiratory illnesses) at the same time.
 Experts are still studying how common this can be.

-Flu and COVID-19 can both result in serious complications, including illness resulting in hospitalization or death.
-While there is still much to learn about COVID-19, at this time, COVID-19 is more deadly than seasonal flu.
+Flu and COVID-19 can both result in illness, resulting in hospitalization or death.
+Experts see COVID-19 as more deadly than seasonal flu.

 "It is especially important that people with chronic kidney disease at any stage and those who are treated with dialysis or kidney transplant understand that they are at increased risk of severe illness from both COVID-19 and the flu," said Dr. Joseph Vassalotti, Chief Medical Officer at NKF.

 Kidney disease causes a decreased immune response, increasing vulnerability to infections.
 Patients face a greater risk of getting certain diseases and developing severe complications.
-Also, patients with kidney disease have a higher risk of death from the flu than those without kidney disease.
-In recent seasons, about 30% of adult flu hospitalizations reported to CDC have occurred in people who had diabetes.
+Patients with kidney disease have a higher risk of death from the flu than those without kidney disease.

 "Good diabetes management is one of the best ways people with diabetes can support their health, including continuing to take medications as prescribed and ensuring they've received all recommended vaccinations.
 Flu and pneumococcal vaccines are especially important right now, as people with diabetes are at high risk for severe complications from both COVID-19 and the flu."